Ketel Marte Player Props: Diamondbacks vs. Braves

 - Home Runs Prop: Over/under 0.5 home runs (Over odds: +550)

 Looking to place a prop bet on Ketel Marte?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Ketel Marte At The Plate

-- Marte is hitting .284 with 10 doubles, four triples, eight home runs and 16 walks.
+- Marte has 10 doubles, four triples, eight home runs and 16 walks while hitting .278.

-- Among the qualified hitters in MLB, his batting average ranks 37th, his on-base percentage ranks 66th, and he is 41st in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 45th in batting average, 76th in on-base percentage, and 51st in slugging.

-- Marte enters this game on a 11-game hitting streak.
-During his last games, he's hitting .333 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.